 Put into a food processor to grate or do it by hand

 Once the potatoes are grated, put them into a collander that is in a larger bowl and pour water to cover the potatoes.
 Pick up the collander and swish it up and down.
-The water will be white.
+The water will be white and cloudy.
 Pour that off and do the same process until the water is clear.
 This washes off all of the starch that makes potatoes turn black.

 Lay a large bath towel out on the counter and spread the grated potatoes over the towel.